techtolentino/techtolentino.github.io/about.md

 Like I've mentioned before, **being a Front-End Developer ain't about me.
 It's just not.
 In the work aspect, it's about the team I work with, and how together, we aim to bring value and solve problems for our users.
 Then on the other hand, this entire journey is about my family.**

 These consecutive years of waking up between 3 - 4am to study, learn, and practice code, (along with happily putting in 10 hour days at work) have all been for my wife and two boys.
-They are the my purpose, my best friends, and I love that they keep me motivated.
+They are my purpose, my best friends, and I love that they keep me motivated.

-Where we go from here, man, who knows?
+Where we go from here, well, I have a slight idea.
+I know for a fact that I want to continue growing as a software front-end developer.
+And as a family, we've discussed exploring and experiencing new cities, landscapes, cultures, and people.
+I feel like the possibilities are open, and I'm excited to see what unfolds.

-What I do know, is that we can look back and reflect on the sacrifices and risks that we took over the past couple of years, and proudly say to ourselves -  *we've made it.*
+What I also know, is that we can look back and reflect on the sacrifices and risks that we took over the past couple of years, and proudly say to ourselves -  *we've made it.*